-8.393.1.D.
+8.393.1.F.
 Information Management

-- 1. The SEP Agency shall, in a format specified by the Department, be responsible for the collection and reporting of summary and individual-specific data including but not limited to information and referral services provided by the Agency, program eligibility determination, financial eligibility determination, Support Planning, service authorization, critical incident reporting, monitoring of health and welfare, monitoring of services, resource development and fiscal accountability. - a.
-The SEP Agency shall have adequate phone and computer hardware and software, compatible with - IMS with such capacity and capabilities as prescribed by the Department to manage the administrative requirements necessary to fulfill the SEP Agency responsibilities. - b.
-The SEP Agency shall have adequate staff support to maintain a computerized information system in accordance with the Department's requirements.
+- The SEP agency shall, in a format specified by the Department, be responsible for the collection and reporting of summary and individual-specific data including but not limited to information and referral services provided by the agency, program eligibility determination, financial eligibility determination, support planning, service authorization, critical incident reporting, monitoring of health and welfare, monitoring of services, resource development and fiscal accountability. - a.
+The SEP agency shall have computer hardware and software, compatible with the Department's computer systems, and with such capacity and capabilities as prescribed by the Department. - b.
+The SEP agency shall have adequate staff support to maintain a computerized information system in accordance with the Department's requirements. - c.
+The SEP agency shall have adequate phone and IMSs to manage the administrative requirements necessary to fulfill the responsibilities of the SEP.

-8.393.1.E.
+8.393.1.G.
 Recordkeeping

-- 1. The SEP Agency shall maintain individual records in accordance with program requirements. - a.
+- 1. The SEP agency shall maintain individual records in accordance with program requirements. - a.
 The case manager shall use the Department-prescribed IMS for purposes of documentation of all case activities, monitoring of service delivery, and service effectiveness.
 If applicable, the individual's designated representative (such as guardian, conservator, or person given power of attorney) shall be identified in the case record, with a copy of appropriate documentation. - 2.
-If the individual is unable to sign a form requiring his/her signature because of a medical condition, a digital signature or any mark the individual is capable of making will be accepted in lieu of a signature.
-If the individual is not capable of making a mark or performing a digital signature, the physical or digital signature of a guardian or authorized representative will be accepted.
+If the individual is unable to sign a form requiring his/her signature due to a medical condition, any mark that the individual is capable of making will be accepted in lieu of a signature.
+If the individual is not capable of making a mark, the signature of a family member or other person designated to represent the individual will be accepted.

-8.393.1.F.
+8.393.1.H.
 Confidentiality of Information

-The SEP Agency shall protect the confidentiality of all records of individuals seeking and receiving services in accordance with State statute (Section 26-1-114).
-Release of information forms obtained from the individual must be signed, dated, and kept in the client's record.
+The SEP agency shall protect the confidentiality of all records of individuals seeking and receiving services in accordance with State statute (CRS 26-1-114 as amended).
+Release of information forms obtained from the individual must be signed, dated, and kept in the clients record.
 Release of information forms shall be renewed at least annually, or sooner if there is a change of provider.
-Fiscal data, budgets, financial statements and reports which do not identify individuals by name or Medicaid ID number, and which do not otherwise include protected health information, are open records.
+Fiscal data, budgets, financial statements and reports which do not identify individuals by name or Medicaid ID number are open records.

-8.393.1.G.
+8.393.1.I.
 Individual Rights